jeroenterheerdt/neato-serial/README.md

 ![direct](raspberrypi-neato-direct.jpg?raw=true "Direct")

       This option does require elevated permissions (`sudo`) for the script since it needs to disable the usb port and (depending on config) reboot the Pi.
     - **relay**.
 Switches the USB connection using a relay.
+Tested to work on Raspberry Pi zero and others.
+This is the only method that works on Raspberry Pi zero.
 Be sure to also specify the GPIO the relay is connected to with `relay_gpio`.
 Connect a 5V relay to your Raspberry Pi.
 Cut your USB wire and re-connect all the cables except the red one.
 Wire the red cable through the relay (one side into `Common` and the other into `NO`).

     Example value: `direct`
   - *relay_gpio*: specifies the GPIO the relay is connected to when using `usb_switch_mode: relay`.